ondat/documentation/docs/install/airgapped-clusters.md

 ```

 > ⚠️  The `kubeSchedulerContainer` version depends on the Kubernetes version your
 > cluster is running.
 In this example v1.21.5.
 Adjust the tag accordingly.

 If you are using an external Etcd, skip Step 4.

 ## Step 4.
 (If Etcd in Kubernetes) Retrieving and amending the YAML for Etcd operator and Etcd CR

 1. The YAMLs for Etcd are generated for every release of the product.
 It is
 best to retrieve the YAML from the machine generated pipeline.
-To do so, run the following container that prints them on stdout.
+To do so, run
+the following container that prints them on stdout.

-    ```
+    ```bash
     ETCD_OPERATOR_VERSION=develop
     docker run   \
         --rm \